-Examples of non-medical situations could be abuse of alcohol or drugs, a physical fitness limitation, or verbal or physical abuse.
+Examples of non-medical situations could be abuse of alcohol or drugs, a physical fitness limitation, verbal or physical abuse, or a soft tissue injury that was sustained where no medical attention was required.

 ANATOMICAL LOCATION

 Anatomical location refers to any region or part of the body that the injury was sustained or involved in a near-miss incident.